 My goal is to help you acknowledge your security weaknesses, convert raw findings data to information and knowledge that helps you grow your information security program.
-My security assessments will include a detailed report that outlines exactly where you need to focus your efforts in order to reduce your business risks and start making positive changes to your security program.
-My reports include:
+My security assessments include a detailed report that outlines exactly where you need to focus your efforts in order to reduce your business risks and start making positive changes to your security program.
+My assessment deliverables include:

 I will also perform a remediation validation assessment and deliver a summary report outlining which of the original critical- and high-priority findings have been resolved for you to share with management, customers, and other stakeholders.
 Finally, I’ll make myself available to you and your team after I deliver my report to answer any questions or address any concerns.
 See what my clients are saying about my security assessment and penetration testing deliverables.

 If you’re putting together an IT or security-related show or conference and are looking to bring in a thought-leader and well-known expert on information security and compliance, I can help.
-I’ve keynoted conferences for Hewlett-Packard, IDC, ISSA, and others and speak on engaging and timely information security topics.
-I can perform a keynote address, lead a seminar, or serve as a panelist on the various topics that I’m passionate about including:
+I’ve keynoted conferences for Hewlett-Packard, IDC, ISSA, TechTarget and others and speak on engaging and timely information security topics.
+I can perform a keynote address, lead a seminar (live or online), or serve as a panelist on various topics that I’m passionate about including:

-Please contact me to discuss these further, throw around some new ideas, and hear about my reasonable and competitive speaking fee.
+Please contact me to discuss my speaking engagements further, throw around some new ideas, and hear about my reasonable and competitive speaking fee.
 In the meantime, you can see what others are saying about my abilities as a professional speaker, panelist, and seminar leader.